siskac/discordant/README.md

 vectors <- createVectors(TCGA_GBM_transcriptSample, TCGA_GBM_miRNASample, groups = groups)
 ```

+**Correlation Metric**

 We also have included different options for correlation metrics.
 This argument is called `cor.method` and its default is `"spearman"`.
-These options are `"spearman"`, `"pearson"`, `"bwmc"` and `"sparcc"`.
+Other options are `"pearson"`, `"bwmc"` and `"sparcc"`.
+For information and comparison of Spearman, Pearson and biweight midcorrelation (bwmc) please read this paper by <a href = "http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-328">Song et al</a>.

 The algorithm for SparCC was introduced by <a href = "http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002687">Friedman et al</a> and is available online at <a href = "https://bitbucket.org/yonatanf/sparcc">bitbucket</a>.
+We use R code written by <a href = "https://github.com/huayingfang/CCLasso">Huaying Fang </a>.

 createVectors has two outputs: